fk1blow/haplea/docs/Indexing.md

     - Consider: deduplicating recipe IDs in posting lists
         - same recipe shouldn't appear twice for the same trigram even if "tomato" appears in both title and ingredients

+## metadata extraction

+We need some sort of ranking so that we can differentiate between a token found on the second paragraph, and a token found on the recipe's title.

+A document that matches a token on the recipe's title would be ranked higher than one which contains the token at the end of the recipe.

+Ranking is: **title > tags > ingredients**

 ## resources

 https://www.youtube.com/watch?v=iHHqnyThrqE